cashmusic/platform/interfaces/admin/components/text/en/help/paypal.md

-###Add a PayPal connection
+###Add a payment connection

-What you'll need:

-- A verified business or premier status PayPal account

-Connecting CASH Music and your PayPal account makes it possible for you to sell both digital and physical merchandise.
-It's easy and only requires a few quick steps.
+Connecting your CASH Music account to your PayPal and/or Stripe accounts makes it possible for you to sell both digital and physical merchandise.
+It's easy and both only require a few quick steps.

-From the CASH Music platform, select the **gear icon** <i class="icon icon-cog"></i> from the upper-right-hand corner to open up your account settings.
-Click the **Connections** button and select the **PayPal** button.
+Select the **gear icon** <i class="icon icon-cog"></i> from the upper-right-hand corner to open up your account settings.
+Click the **Connections** button.

-You'll be prompted for your PayPal email address.
+To set up PayPal select the **PayPal** button.
+You'll be prompted for your PayPal business account email address.
 Once you're entered it, click **Add The Connection**, and you're all set!

+To add Stripe simply select the **Stripe** button under Connections.
+If you do not yet have a Stripe account you can set one up as you make the connection.
+Stripe allows you to take credit cards on your site directly.